false-spring/gbfr-logs/README.md

 - [nyaoouo/GBFR-ACT](https://github.com/nyaoouo/GBFR-ACT) for the original reverse engineering work.
 - [Harkain](https://github.com/Harkains) for their work on formatting and translating skills to friendly English names.

+## Disclaimer

+Please keep in mind that this tool is meant to improve the experience that Cygames has provided us and is not meant to cause them or anyone other players damage.
+GBFR Logs modifies your running game client and is not guaranteed to work after game patches, in which case you may experience instability or crashes.